Ttl/evolutionary-circuits/README.md

 Automatically generates analog circuits using evolutionary algorithms.

-Requires ngspice.
+Requires ngspice, python and pypy (Yes, both of them).
 Also probably only works on a linux OS.

 Interesting stuff happens in cgp.py, circuits.py is used to communicate with ngspice, plotting.py is used to implement plotting with matplotlib when running